Mathematically, % Regulation of transformer = (E2 – V2) x 100 / E2

 The positive sign is used for a lagging power factor and the negative sign for a leading power factor.

-It is clear from the above expressions regulation of transformer does not depend only on the magnitude of load current.
+It is clear from the above expressions, the voltage regulation of transformer does not depend only on the magnitude of load current.
 But it also depends on the type of load.
 The transformer regulation is positive for the resistive and inductive loads but it can be negative for the capacitive loads.

 We can determine the values of R01, X01, R02, X02 of a transformer from short circuit test and calculate percentage regulation of transformer.